venkatb-zelar/servicenow-mcp/README.md

 - "List all changes assigned to the Network team"
 - "Create a normal change request to upgrade the production database server."
 - "Update change CHG0012345, set the state to 'Implement'."

+#### Agile Management Examples
+- "Create a new user story for implementing a new reporting dashboard"
+- "Update the 'Implement a new reporting dashboard' story to set it as blocked"
+- "List all user stories assigned to the Data Analytics team"
+- "Create a dependency between the 'Implement a new reporting dashboard' story and the 'Develop data extraction pipeline' story"
+- "Delete the dependency between the 'Implement a new reporting dashboard' story and the 'Develop data extraction pipeline' story"
+- "Create a new epic called 'Data Analytics Initiatives'"
+- "Update the 'Data Analytics Initiatives' epic to set it as completed"
+- "List all epics in the 'Data Analytics' project"
+- "Create a new scrum task for the 'Implement a new reporting dashboard' story"
+- "Update the 'Develop data extraction pipeline' scrum task to set it as completed"
+- "List all scrum tasks in the 'Implement a new reporting dashboard' story"
+- "Create a new project called 'Data Analytics Initiatives'"
+- "Update the 'Data Analytics Initiatives' project to set it as completed"
+- "List all projects in the 'Data Analytics' epic"

 #### Workflow Management Examples
 - "Show me all active workflows in ServiceNow"